 Typography can also help you communicate the personality of your music.

-There are different types of typography and not all of them will have the same meaning on your cover.
+There are different types of typography and not all of them will have the same meaning on your album artwork.

 A Serif font, with serifs, expresses a more serious and traditional image.
 It’s therefore suitable for classical music, acoustic music or opera, for example.